MSeveri96/MANULS/README.md

  The code produces two files: `external_electric_fields.txt` and 'coordinates_bbps.txt`.

- `optimal_field_and_optimal_bbp.txt` contains, at its top, the coordinates of the optimal bond-breaking-point and the optimal external electric field, the optimal external electric field is the field with the smallest amplitude capable of removing the energy barrier of a chemical reaction.
+`external_electric_fields.txt` contains, at its top, the coordinates of the optimal bond-breaking-point and the optimal external electric field, the optimal external electric field is the field with the smallest amplitude capable of removing the energy barrier of a chemical reaction.

- `fields_and_bbps.txt` is mainly for the interested user and for debugging purposes.
-More information is available in the [documentation](https://github.com/MSeveri96/Optimal-external-electric-field/blob/main/Documentation/README.md).
+`coordinates_bbps.txt` is mainly for the interested user and for debugging purposes.
+More information is available in the [documentation](https://github.com/MSeveri96/MANULS/MANULS_documentaton.pdf.